 The IB DP has a university-style approach to teaching and learning and prepares students for university life and beyond with an emphasis on key transferable skills identified in the IB Learner Profile.
 The range of assessment within the DP develops excellent communication skills, both written and verbal.

-Girls choose six subjects in addition to the core components.
+IB students choose six subjects in addition to the core components.
 Three of the subjects are taken at Higher Level (HL) and three at Standard Level (SL), one from each of the six groups in the DP Model and they study them for two years (five terms).
-All girls must successfully complete the core to be awarded the diploma.

 Studies in Language and Literature - most girls will study English Literature.